open-compensation-token-license/license-token-website/wikisrc/nf-ts-in-virtual-reality.md

 #### 4.2 Environmental Concerns

 The environmental impact of blockchain technology, particularly in terms of energy consumption, remains a concern.
 Many NFT transactions rely on energy-intensive networks.
 Sustainable practices and technologies need to evolve to mitigate this impact as the prevalence of NFTs in VR increases.
+For more on this topic, see [NFT environmental impact](https://www.license-token.com/wiki/nft-environmental-impact).

 #### 4.3 Legal and Ethical Issues

 The unique attributes of NFTs raise questions about intellectual property rights, digital asset regulation, and the ethical considerations of artificial scarcity.
 As these technologies mature, policymakers and stakeholders will need to address the legal frameworks surrounding ownership, privacy, and consumer protection.
+Explore more about [legal aspects of NFTs](https://www.license-token.com/wiki/legal-aspects-of-nf-ts).

 ### 5. Future Prospects